What is a resume format?

 1 in 16 workers will need to change occupations by 2030, according to the McKinsey report.
 If a career switch is in the cards, your resume format may help give you a fighting chance against more established candidates.
 Consider a functional format if you have no experience in the new field and a combined format if you have 1-3 related positions to show.

 Great news for recent grads – it’s becoming easier to find a job with less experience.
-According to Forbes, more than 70 percent of roles today have less requirements than one year ago.
+According to Forbes, more than 70 percent of roles today have fewer requirements than one year ago.

 Formatting your resume to pass the ATS